rayyan35p/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Add an employee**

-Guarantees: The new employee is added to the list of employees.
+Guarantees: MSS -> The new employee is added to the list of employees.

 **MSS**